Corn Riots

-The causes of the revolt were centred around the balance of power between the island's parliament, the States, and the Royal Court, both of which had powers to create legislation.
-An anti-Seigneurial sentiment – opposition to the feudal economic system – also contributed to the popular revolt.
-The spark for the riots was a corn shortage, in part caused by decisions of the ruling classes, which turned the urban population against the States.
+The causes of the uprising were centred around the balance of power between the island's parliament, the States, and the Royal Court, both of which had powers to create legislation.
+An anti-Seigneurial sentiment – opposition to the feudal economic system – also contributed to the uprising.
+The spark for the uprising was a corn shortage, in part caused by decisions of the ruling classes, which turned the urban population against the States.

 Background

 18th century unrest

 By the 1720s, a discrepancy in coinage values between Jersey and France was threatening economic stability.
 The States of Jersey therefore resolved to devalue the liard to six to the sou.
 The legislation to that effect implemented in 1729 caused popular riots that shook the establishment.
 The devaluation was therefore cancelled.

 In the 1730s, there was sporadic violence against the collectors of Crown tithes, especially in St Ouen, St Brelade and Trinity.

 Feudalism in Jersey

 The feudal economic mode was still in practice, with the island divided into hundreds of fiefs and the tithe system still in practice.
 Islanders were still required to pay rentes to their Seigneurs, which themselves were corrupted by the Seigneurs and miller and biker allies.